CERTIFICATE IN TRAUMA THEORY

 The Heal For Life “Certificate in Trauma Theory” is a one-year program consisting of six modules (or units of learning).
 The training can also be used to deepen your own understanding of the different types of interventions used in helping people who have suffered from trauma.

 Students complete 6 modules (known as CARs), which will provide a framework for understanding the theoretical knowledge and practice behind trauma peer support work.
 Students will be given the opportunity to explore the relevance of the theoretical themes within their personal lives.
-Training takes place every 6 weeks on the Thursday and Friday of each community week.
+Training takes place through out the year on the Thursday and Friday of each community week.
 They are usually 8 hour days.

 Students can either: